criipto/criipto-auth.js/README.md

 All authorization methods like `criiptoAuth.popup.authorize`, `criiptoAuth.redirect.authorize` and `criiptoAuth.authorizeResponsive` take a set of authorization parameters.
 These authorization parameters can also be provided by default via the `CriiptoAuth` constructor.

-- **redirectUri (string)**: The URL where Auth0 will call back to with the result of a successful or failed authentication.
+- **redirectUri (string)**: The URL where Criipto will call back to with the result of a successful or failed authentication.
 It must be whitelisted in the "Callback URLs" in your Criipto application settings.
 - **acrValues (string)**: What EID to use for authentication, such as `urn:grn:authn:dk:nemid:poces`, a list of acceptable values can be found at `https://{YOUR_CRIIPTO_DOMAIN}/.well-known/openid-configuration`

 ### authorizeResponsive